 Animal Husbandry

-Aquaculture is an effective approach to cultivate aquatic organisms in a controlled manner.
+Aquaculture is an effective approach for cultivating aquatic organisms in a controlled manner.
+India is the world's second-largest aquaculture nation and fish producing country with around 8% share in global fish production.
 India has considerably increased its aquaculture production, mainly in relation to shrimps and freshwater fishes.
-The key benefits of aquaculture include economic development, health and nutrition, environmentally friendly and ecological balance.
+Today’s blog explores the importance of aquaculture farming in India along with its types and benefits.

 Table of Contents